limikael/peakernel/README.md

 # Peakernel

 Peakernel compiles your JavaScript into a compact bytecode firmware for microcontrollers.
 You work locally - save a file, and within a second your device runs the updated bundle.
 Because everything is resolved at build time, there are no dynamic imports or runtime surprises, just a predictable system running exactly what you built.
-Native C++ plugins extend hardware capabilities like dependencies, giving you a workflow that feels as immediate as CircuitPython, but scales into something far more structured and reliable.
+Native C++ plugins extend hardware capabilities like dependencies, giving you a workflow that feels as immediate as CircuitPython, but scales in a more structured way thanks to the NPM ecosystem.

 ## Why Peakernel?